apaciuk/figurine-urban-system/README.md

 Style kept minimal so Bootstrap 5 can be swapped out for other CSS or UI if required

-* Ruby version
+* Ruby/Rails versions

 Ruby 3.0.0

 Rails 7.0.0 up

-* Setup, first three commands MUST be run
+* Setup, first six steps MUST be done

 1. $ bundle install/update (if change any gems)
 2. $ yarn  (engine node v 16.0.0)
-3. $ rails css:install:bootstrap  (dont overwrite application.bootstrap)
+3. $ bin/rails css:install:bootstrap  (dont overwrite application.bootstrap)

-4. set db credentials config/database.yml (postgres)
+## IMPORTANT STRAPI - BACKEND folder Set db credentials in rails & backend .env file (postgres) copy .env.example > .env and enter details. ##

+4. Ensure that the Strapi admin/DB Tables are set up first, in backend folder run "yarn develop" after first running yarn for the node_modules

-5. $ rails db:create
+5. $ bin/rails db:create
-6. $ rails db:migrate
+6. $ bin/rails db:migrate:reset
+7. $ bin/rails db:schema:load  (change strapi admin tables to cascade)

-7. Is set up to send basic user signup mail with gmail, alter smtp or other mail credentials (.env, application_mailer, devise.rb & development.rb), then test signup confirmation emails by signing up & confirming user email copy .env.example > .env and enter details, or adapt to suit yours.
+8. Is set up to send basic user signup mail with gmail, alter smtp or other Email credentials (.env, application_mailer, devise.rb [noreply] & development.rb), then test signup confirmation emails by signing up & confirming user email

-8. $ rails stimulus_reflex:install (OPTIONAL, extra config needed see link above)
+9. $ rails stimulus_reflex:install (OPTIONAL, extra config needed see link above)

-9. $ rails dev:cache (check, should be cached, if not run again)
+10. $ rails dev:cache (check, should be cached, if not run again)

-OPTIONAL
+OPTIONAL but best to have.
-10. $ rails g madmin:install  (if not, have to alter nav)
+11. $ rails g madmin:install  (if not, have to alter nav)
-11. $ rails g madmin:views  (already there styled for bootstrap overwrite requires restyle)
+12. $ rails g madmin:views  (already there styled for bootstrap overwrite requires restyle)

-12. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
+13. $ rails generate favicon  (put your favicon.png in assets/images, along with favicon.json in config folder)
     (see https://realfavicongenerator.net/)  for more info.

-13. $ rails g rspec:install  (for testing)
+14. $ rails g rspec:install  (for testing)

-14. Run Importmap
+15. Run Importmap

 # examples